 7.1.1.
-Automatic Migration from Digital Voice Service to Digital Voice Fixed Status
+Automatic Migration from Digital Voice Service to Digital Voice Fixed Status new regulatory framework adopted in this decision.

-This decision migrates existing interconnected VoIP providers already registered through the prior Section 285 process and listed in Appendix D to the new regulatory framework adopted in this decision.
 These providers are automatically granted operating authority as non-facilities-based providers, effective 45 calendar days from the issuance date of this decision.
-Each migrated provider will maintain its existing Utility ID Number and its assigned utility type will change from DVS to DVF.119 This migration process includes a 45-calendar day opt-out period for those providers.
+Each migrated provider will maintain its existing Utility ID Number and its assigned utility type will change from DVS to DVF.449143 This migration process includes a 45-calendar day opt-out period for those providers.
 After the expiration of the 45-calendar day opt-out period, Communications Division staff will update Commission records in accordance with the two new interconnected VoIP service utility types set forth in this decision.
 No additional information will be requested from these providers unless they voluntarily take the action to opt-out as described below.
 This will complete the migration process.
-Providers wishing to confirm their updated status may do so by reviewing their record on the Commission's Utility Contact System Search webpage.120
+Providers wishing to confirm their updated status may do so by reviewing their record on the Commission's Utility Contact System Search webpage.120144